Nambala Keshava Rao

-Nambala Keshava Rao, commonly known by his nom de guerre Basavraj or Gaganna, is a Maoist Politician and General Secretary of the Communist Party of India (Maoist), currently on NIA's list of most wanted absconders.
+Nambala Keshava Rao (1955 – 21 May 2025), commonly known by his nom de guerre Basavraj or Gaganna, was an Indian militant, Maoist politician and the general secretary of the Communist Party of India (Maoist).
+He was on the Indian National Investigation Agency's list of most wanted criminals.

-He was the Chief of Party's Central Military Commission.
-In November 2018, he became the Supreme Commander of the Party after the resignation of Muppala Lakshmana Rao alias Ganapathy.
+Earlier, he had been the chief of the CPI's Central Military Commission.
+In November 2018, he became the supreme commander of the party after the resignation of Muppala Lakshmana Rao (alias Ganapathy).

+Rao was killed in a gunfight with government forces in the 21 May 2025 Abujhmarh clash, alongside 27 other Naxals.

-Early life
+Early life and education

+Rao was from Jiyannapet village, Kota Bommali mandal, Srikakulam district, Andhra State.
+He was the son of late Vasudeva Rao, a teacher and the late Narayanamma, a housewife.
+He had a brother and two sisters.

-Rao hails from Jiyannapet village of Srikakulam district in Andhra Pradesh.
-He is a former kabaddi player, passed B.Tech from Regional Engineering College, now known as National Institute of Technology, Warangal.
-He was active in left wing student politics and attached with CPI-ML (People’s War).
+He was a onetime kabaddi player, passed B.Tech. from Regional Engineering College, now known as National Institute of Technology, Warangal.
+He was a member of the Radical Students Union and became the president of the college students union.
+He was active in left-wing student politics and attached to CPI-ML (People’s War).
 Rao was arrested only once in 1980 at Srikakulam when there was a clash between two students’ unions, Radical Students Union (RSU) and the RSS student wing Akhil Bharatiya Vidyarthi Parishad (ABVP).
 He owned no property in his name in his native village, which he left in the late 1970s.